Mengke Bateer: National team career

 Mengke Bateer competed for China in the Summer Olympic Games at Atlanta 1996, Sydney 2000, and Athens 2004.
-He also represented the PRC at the 2002 FIBA World Championship in Indianapolis, in addition to being a member of his country's national team for a number of FIBA Asia Championship, Asian Games, and East Asian Games competitions, as well as the 2001 Summer Universiade in Beijing.
-The trio of 7'6" Yao Ming, 7'1" Wang Zhizhi, and 6'11" Bateer were known by some fans and commentators as, the "Walking Great Wall."
+He represented the PRC at the 2002 FIBA World Championship in Indianapolis.
+In addition to being a member of his country's national team for a number of FIBA Asia Championship, Asian Games, and East Asian Games competitions, he also competed for the PRC at the 2001 Summer Universiade in Beijing.
+The trio of 7' 6" Yao Ming, 7' 1" Wang Zhizhi, and 6' 11" Bateer were known by some fans and commentators as the "Walking Great Wall".

 Retirement

-Looking to stay in shape, Bateer played briefly with NBL team Shaanxi Weinan Xingda in the summer of 2014, but did not compete during the 2014–15 CBA season.
+Bateer played briefly with NBL team Shaanxi Weinan Xingda in the summer of 2014, but did not compete during the 2014–15 CBA season.
 Some reports in the Chinese media stated that he was struggling with complications from the onset of diabetes.
 On August 11, 2015, he was honored with an official retirement ceremony held at the Beijing Wukesong Culture & Sports Center.
 The event was attended by former national team squadmates Wang Zhizhi, Du Feng, Wang Shipeng, and Zhu Fangyu, as well as NBA legend Hakeem Olajuwon.
 Yao Ming sent a videotaped farewell message and the evening climaxed with Bateer's number 9 jersey being lifted to the arena's rafters.